|Sithandazile Kuzviwanza, Director of Policy & Research, Provincial Employment Roundtable

 Click here to download the report.

 - The unemployment rate for English speakers in Québec has increased.
-English speakers face an unemployment rate of 10.9%, 4 percent higher than French speakers’ 6.9%.
-This difference has doubled since the 2016 Census, when the gap was 2%.
+English speakers face an unemployment rate of 10.9%, 4 percentage points higher than French speakers’ 6.9%.
+This difference has doubled since the 2016 Census, when the gap was 2 percentage points.

 - Québec’s English-speaking population has increased since the last census.
 There are now 1,253,578 individuals who identify as English speakers, representing 14.9% of Québec’s population (previously 13.8% in the last census).

 - English speakers continue to earn lower incomes compared to French speakers across the province: English speakers have an after-tax median income that is $2,800 lower than French speakers and a median employment income that is $5,200 less than French speakers.
 The gap in median employment income between English and French speakers has widened significantly; English speakers have a median employment income that is $5,200 less than French speakers, previously $2,648.

 - English speakers continue to have high educational attainment levels, and the level of educational attainment among English speakers has increased.
 As of 2021, approximately 86% of the English-speaking population in Québec have at least a secondary-level education.
 This is an increase from the last census (83.9%).
 French speakers’ education levels have also increased; 81.6% of French speakers have at least a secondary level education, which is an increase from the last census (previously 79.8%).